Getting Started

 To get started, create a new .NET windows forms project in Visual Studio.
 The examples in this manual will use Visual Basic, but you can be use from any language that supports .NET calls, like C#, C++/CLI, or J#.

-In Visual Studio 2008, this will also add the forms provided by the DLL to the form design toolbox.
-In Visual Studio 2010, you must add them manually by clicking on the Tools | Choose Toolbox Items ... menu item, which will bring up a dialog, then under the ".NET Framework Components" tab, click Browse ... and select the DLL again.
+>In Visual Studio 2010, add the forms to the toolbox by clicking on the Tools | Choose Toolbox Items ... menu item, which will bring up a dialog, then under the ".NET Framework Components" tab, click Browse ... and select the DLL again.

 If there is no "x86" option in the Platform drop-down menu, select <New ...> as shown below.
 Then in the "New Project Platform" dialog, select "x86" for the new platform and then click "OK" for both dialogs to set the solution platform.